PiggyAwesome/useless/README.md

-Yo mamma so fat everytime she turns around its her birthday
+Yo mamma so fat she don't fit in this joke